Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
 # sestatus
 ```
--  If SELinux is enable, run the following command to disable the SELinux.
+-  If SELinux is enabled, run the following command to disable the SELinux.

 ```
 # sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config && setenforce 0